Gadkari announces release of Rs 400 crore under CRIF for restoration work in flood-hit Himachal | Science-Environment

 Gadkari said the under-construction Kiratpur-Manali four-lane highway, on which expenditure of about Rs 8,000 crore has been incurred, would be restored and inaugurated within next three or four months.

-He also announced that Rs 250 crore has been sanctioned for the Bijli Mahadev Ropeway and added that construction would be completed before this Independence Day.
+He also announced that Rs 250 crore has been sanctioned for the Bijli Mahadev Ropeway and added that tendering process would be completed before this Independence Day.

 Construction of Shahpur-Sihunta road at Rs 52 crore and Rangas-Bagchal-Mehre at road Rs 49 crore under CRIF has also been granted, Gadkari said.